-If you want the option of accessing your savings earlier than 55, then you may want to consider investing in a Stocks and Shares ISA.
+If you want the option of accessing your savings earlier than 55 (or 57 as the minimum age will soon change to), then you may want to consider investing in a Stocks and Shares ISA.
 Though you won’t benefit from the tax relief-top up, you can invest up to £20,000 each year tax-free (thanks to the ISA allowance) and your money won’t be locked away – in fact, you can access it at any time you like.

 No matter which of the above scenarios applies to you though, it’s worth assessing your current situation by seeing how much you have saved already before making any hard and fast decisions.

 Whatever age you want to leave the working world and however you plan to spend your retirement, the advice is simple; ensure you’re prepared by making your money work harder now.
 Find out more about our Personal Pensions and Pension Transfer service and see how they could help you.